 The Office of International Programs bills participants the Program Fee through KSIS if they have active student accounts.
 If participants are not in KSIS, the Office of International Programs will collect personal check or deposit from that participant or his or her college.

-The Office of International Programs assesses an Administrative Fee of $300 per participant as part of the Program Fee.
+The Office of International Programs assesses an Administrative Fee of $375 per participant as part of the Program Fee for faculty led programs that do not involve transfer credit from a host university abroad.
+An Administrative Fee of $815 per participant is assessed for programs that involve transfer credit from a host university abroad.
 All program participants except for faculty leaders and assistant leaders must pay the Administrative Fee.
 When a participant pays the Administrative Fee, it indicates the participant’s intent to participate in the applicable study abroad program.
-The Administrative Fee covers the many different services and facilitation that Education Abroad provides, including but not limited to advising, processing of applications, orientation, workshops, materials, processing, and other related services, as applicable to the type of program.
+The Administrative Fee covers the many different services and facilitation that Education Abroad provides, including but not limited to advising, processing of applications, collecting student information and materials, reviewing contracts, conducting pre-departure orientations, conducting disciplinary clearance checks, risk management processes and emergency response, insurance registration, accounting and paying vendors, billing for programs, ensuring compliance with country and regional laws abroad, and facilitating relevant processes pertinent to campus groups such as the Office of General Counsel, Office of Student Financial Assistance, Registrars, Lafene Health Clinic, Global Campus, Student Life, and others, as applicable to the type of program.

 Bank Wire Fees